-A dimly-lit kitchen and public house in Woods Hole, Water Street Kitchen serves inventive (and seasonally appropriate) dishes, like garlic naan with smoked bluefish pâté or “rhubarbecued” pork shoulder for the summer.
+A dimly-lit kitchen and public house in Woods Hole, Water Street Kitchen serves inventive (and seasonally appropriate) dishes, like garlic naan with smoked bluefish pâté or lamb steak with eggplant and parsley pesto.
 Sophisticated cocktails and local microbrews are also on offer.
 56 Water St.; 508-540-5656; waterstreetkitchen.com.

-Opened in June 2016, low-key bistro in Harwich Port serves popular fare with gourmet flourishes.
-Think deviled eggs with shaved asparagus, crab cake tater tots, and a daily catch flavored according to chef Michael Lynard’s whim.
+Opened in June 2016, this low-key bistro in Harwich Port serves popular fare with gourmet flourishes.
+Think deviled eggs with shaved cucumber, crab cake “tater tots,” and a daily catch flavored according to chef Michael Lynard’s whim.
 554 Main St.; 774-209-3977; madminnow.com.

 South Hollow Spirits Distillery Tours

 Small batch rum distiller South Hollow Spirits opened the doors to its 2,000-square-foot space in Truro in the summer of 2015 for tours and tastings.
-The first legal distillery on Cape Cod since Prohibition, they offer two expressions of their molasses-based booze, a Twenty Boat Cape Cod Amber Rum and Twenty Boat Hand-Crafted Cape Cod Spiced Rum.
-This May, they debuted Dry Line Cape Cod Gin, made from locally sourced botanicals like Red Cedar juniper berries and angelica root (grown in a compost of leftover grape skins from nearby Truro Vineyards).
-11 Shore Rd., Route 6A, North Truro; 508-487-6200; southhollowspirits.com.
+The first legal distillery on Cape Cod since Prohibition, they offer three expressions of their sugar cane-based booze, an amber rum, a spiced rum, and a white rum.
+In 2016 they also debuted a Dry Line Cape Cod Gin, made from locally sourced botanicals like Eastern Red Cedar juniper berries and angelica root (grown in a compost of leftover grape skins from nearby Truro Vineyards).
+11 Shore Rd.; 508-487-6200; southhollowspirits.com.

 Cape Cod Jazz Festival

-On Tuesday and Wednesday evenings until August 31, the 13th annual Cape Cod Jazz Festival takes place on the Garden Terrace of the Wequassett Resort and Golf Club.
-Performances begin at 8:30, with cocktails and a light menu available for accompaniment. wequassett.com.
+On Tuesday and Wednesday evenings from June 28 through the end of August, the 14th annual Cape Cod Jazz Festival takes place on the Garden Terrace of the Wequassett Resort and Golf Club.
+Performances begin at 8:30, with cocktails and a light menu available for accompaniment.
+508-430-3000; info.wequassett.com.